 Although the vast majority of Mississippi employees must be covered by workers’ compensation insurance, some worker categories are exempt, including:

-Although not required to provide workers’ comp protection to the above workers, employers may do so voluntarily.
+While employers may not be required to provide workers’ comp protection to the above workers, they may do so voluntarily.

 In most cases, you have to include yourself in your company’s workers’ comp insurance plan.
 The exceptions are if:

-Members of a Mississippi LLC are treated the same as sole proprietors and partnerships for workers’ compensation purposes.
+Members of a Mississippi limited liability company (LLC) are treated the same as sole proprietors and partnerships for workers’ compensation purposes.

 The average cost of workers’ compensation in Mississippi is $95 per month.